Getting Started Guide

 Instructor's Office Hours

-See the Moodle course page and the syllabus for the instructor's in-person and Zoom office hours.
+See the syllabus for the instructor's in-person and Zoom office hours.

 General Support

-Click on the Help link at the top-left of the Moodle course page for information on how to contact LCC technical support services.
+Click on the Help link on the Moodle course page for information on how to contact LCC technical support services.

 BookstoreTitan Store